melaniehoff/folderpoetry/README.md

 - Type 'terminal' to open the application

 ### Bash
-Bash is the programming language that we use in the terminal, often one line at a time, but we can also put bash code in a file and run that file
+Bash is the programming language that we use in the terminal, often one line at a time, but we can also put bash code in a file and run that file.

 # Commands, codes, spells